sprintertech/sprinter-sdk/docs/docs/03-sdk/03-configuration.md

 ```

 In this example, the `baseUrl` in `fetchOptions` is used only for this specific API request, without changing the base URL for the entire `Sprinter` instance.

----

-With these configuration options, you can ensure that the Sprinter SDK interacts with the correct API server for your project’s needs.